 They don’t obsess over food throughout the day

 If you are a big calorie counter, you probably think about food all day every day.
 This can result in eating when you don’t even feel hungry.
 (Or even worse, your obsession can manifest into an eating disorder.)
 The effortlessly skinny, however, don’t give food quite so much power.
-They eat when they feel hungry and then move on to other things.
+The Huffington Post points out that the naturally slim eat when they feel hungry and then move on to other things.
 These slender individuals also don’t over-stuff themselves, which brings us to …

 They trust their bodies

 While dieters are conscious of calories and what foods “aren’t allowed,” the effortlessly slim rely on their bodies to tell them when they’re full and what they shouldn’t eat.
 When a giant pizza is placed in front of them, they will eat enough to feel satisfied or pleasantly full, but won’t continue eating until they feel stuffed.

 Writer Ashley Palmer for MindBodyGreen.com says she learned this from her naturally skinny friends, that they “trusted their internal hunger and fullness mechanisms and it worked for them without fail.”
 By listening to their bodies, they’re able to forgo calorie counting and binding diet rules.

 Ever notice how filling a couple slices of watermelon can be?
 Or how quickly a hot soup fills you?
 Research by Barbara Rolls, a professor of nutrition at Pennsylvania State University, found that consuming foods with high water content is a habit of thin people.
 This includes fruits, vegetables, soups, and cooked whole grains, which are low in calories but still filling.
 These foods trick your mind into thinking you’ve eaten more than you really have.
 By starting out a meal with a sizable soup or salad, you will find yourself eating less later on.

 They know it’s a marathon, not a sprint